The Peloton x Adidas Collection Is Here to Help You Work Out in Style

-Peloton and Adidas Launched an Activewear Collection to Kick-Start Your Fitness Goals in Style
+Peloton and Adidas Launch an Activewear Collection for Every Body Type and Workout

 This year is all about looking good and feeling even better.
 And the newest activewear capsule collection from Adidas and Peloton is finally here to help us do just that.